Toufool/AutoSplit/README.md

 - Images are matched in alphanumerical order.
 - Recommended filenaming convention: `001_SplitName.png, 002_SplitName.png, 003_SplitName.png`...
 - Custom split image settings are handled in the filename.
 See how [here](#custom-split-image-settings).
-- Images can be created using Print Screen, [Snipping Tool](https://support.microsoft.com/en-us/help/4027213/windows-10-open-snipping-tool-and-take-a-screenshot), or AutoSplit's Take Screenshot button.
+- To create split images, it is recommended to use AutoSplit's Take Screenshot button for accuracy.
+However, images can be created using any method including Print Screen and [Snipping Tool](https://support.microsoft.com/en-us/help/4027213/windows-10-open-snipping-tool-and-take-a-screenshot).

 ## Capture Region